nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 3.3.6 Notes and Note References

-Footnotes and endnotes are required to be handled following the recommendations in the Accessible Publishing Knowledge Base:
+Footnotes and endnotes are required to be handled in accordance with the recommendations in the Accessible Publishing Knowledge Base:

 [http://kb.daisy.org/publishing/docs/html/notes.html](http://kb.daisy.org/publishing/docs/html/notes.html)

-Footnotes are to be placed in an `<aside>` at the end of the current `<section>`.
+Footnotes are to be placed in an `<aside>` at the end of the relevant `<section>`.
 If there are more than one note reference in the section notes must be grouped together in a single `<aside>`.

 Endnotes or chapter notes must be placed in a `<section>` element at the end of the content file, before the closing of the top-level `<section>` element.
 The `<section>` element containing the notes must have the `role` attribute set to `doc-endnotes`.
 It must also have the `aria-label` attribute set to `Endnotes`.
 Note that the `<aside>` element must not be used in this case.